 A Whole-Body Exercise Routine for Seniors with Limited Endurance

 Ask a variety of older adults what’s most important to them, and you’ll probably receive similar answers: remaining independent, mentally sharp, and active enough to do the things most important to them.
-The same things we all want from our lives.

 Although the average lifespan for Americans has increased by about 5 years since the

 Active aging means having a plan and committing to it.

 Active aging that supports a high quality of life doesn't happen by accident.
 This is especially true when it comes to exercise.
 One government study estimates that nearly 80% of American adults do not get the recommended amounts of exercise each week, with adults 65 and older being the least likely to engage in a regular exercise routine.

 Unfortunately, for many older adults, committing to a strength training and exercise program only happens when they are faced with serious health problems.
 It’s a vicious cycle: Less exercise and activity means weaker bones, reduced muscle strength and flexibility, which leads to health problems that make taking on an exercise routine that much more difficult.

 So, while the ideal is a whole-body exercise routine that includes strength, balance and flexibility training along with cardio activities and amounts to an average of 30 minutes of exercise each day, that simply isn’t feasible for all older adults.
 Especially seniors with health challenges or who are just starting out with an exercise program.